pizzawarrior/Node-CSV-Reader/README.md

 ## Minimum Viable Product:
 1. A Node project that uses Docker to persist a relational database, and containerize all services independently into microservices
-2. Ability to upload .csv files, parse them, and add them to the db
+2. Ability to upload .csv files, parse them, and persist them to a db
 3. A UI that will call the db and display the data

 ## This project is made with: